2i2c-org/team-compass/business-development/pricing-strategy.md

 ## Pricing structure

-A description of 2i2c's service offering is [available here](https://sales.2i2c.org/service-description).
-Here is how 2i2c's pricing is structured.
+See [2i2c's service offering](https://sales.2i2c.org/service-description) for a public description of the information in this page.

 ### Membership

 2i2c provides two tiers of managed interactive computing platform services: General Member and Premier Member.

-The General Member service is priced at $15,000 per year.
-Premier Membership pricing is customized based on your institution's specific needs and the depth of engagement required.
-Typical annual investments range from $50,000 to $150,000+, depending on factors such as the number of hubs, level of customization, consulting hours needed, and strategic collaboration scope.
+- **General Membership** is priced at $15,000 per year.
+- **Premier Membership** pricing is customized based on your institution's specific needs and the depth of engagement required.
+  - Typical annual investments range from `$50,000` to `$150,000+`, depending on factors such as the number of hubs, level of customization, consulting hours needed, and strategic collaboration scope.

 ### Pass-through cloud costs